Aims and scope

 Manuscripts that have been published elsewhere with the same intellectual material will refer to duplicate publication.
 If authors have used their own previously published work or work that is currently under review, as the basis for a submitted manuscript, they are required to cite the previous work and indicate how their submitted manuscript offers novel contributions beyond those of the previous work.
 Research and publication misconduct is considered a serious breach of ethics.

 The Journal systematically employs iThenticate, plagiarism detection and prevention software designed to ensure the originality of written work before publication.
-Plagiarism of text from a previously published manuscript by the same or another author is a serious publication offence.
+Plagiarism of text from a previously published manuscript by the same or another author is a serious publication offense.
 Some parts of text may be used, only where the source of the quoted material is clearly acknowledged.

 A. You can send your manuscript via online submission system which is available on our website.
 If the manuscript is not prepared according to the format of Cell J, it will be returned to authors.